Steady-states and response functions of the periodically driven O(N) scalar field theory: Full numerical solution

 The phase boundaries form Arnold-tongue–like lobes reminiscent of those studied for the linear Mathieu-Hill equation in Fig.~\ref{fig:Arnold tongues}.
 Increasing the modulation amplitude $r_{1}$ destabilizes the symmetric state and enlarges the ordered regions.
 The tilt and shift of the lobes with $r_{0}$ reflects the self-consistent renormalization of the effective mass $\lambda(t)$.

 \textit{Finite-momentum instabilities}--- We also performed a stability analysis of each phase obtained by numerically solving Eqs.~\eqref{eq:EoM}.
 We found that especially for larger values of $r_1/\Omega^2$ the normal phase is unstable to a finite-momentum symmetry broken state, where the order parameter displays oscillations as a function of time with a characteristic frequency of $\Omega$ (period-preserving state) of $\Omega/2$ (period-doubling state).
 For details of this analysis see App.~\ref{app: finite-q}.
 As shown in App.~\ref{app: electromagnetic response}, such phases also exhibit a Meissner effect, which is why we dubbed them as pair density waves (PDW) in Fig.~\ref{Fig:PhaseDiagram} (marked by red or blue hatches).
+Similarly to the analysis in Sec.~\ref{subsubsec: Excitations}, the magnitude $Q=|\bQ|$ of the momentum at which the instability occurs is approximately set by the condition $\tilde{\epsilon}_\bQ=\sqrt{Q^2+\lambda_0-\gamma^2/4}=\Omega/2$.
 For a finite-momentum instability, the order parameter can take two different forms: